Notorious Mexican drug lord — known as the "Boss of Bosses" — leaves prison after 33 years

 It was one of the first cartels to establish contacts with Colombian drug lords, working to transport cocaine up from the South American country to the United States.

-Last month, the head of the Drug Enforcement Administration told CBS News that two Mexican cartels -- Sinaloa Cartel and the Jalisco New Generation Cartel -- are behind the influx of fentanyl in the U.S. that's killing tens of thousands of Americans.
+Last month, the head of the Drug Enforcement Administration told CBS News that two Mexican cartels — the Sinaloa Cartel and the Jalisco New Generation Cartel — are behind the influx of fentanyl in the U.S. that's killing tens of thousands of Americans.

 "Those cartels are acting with calculated, deliberate treachery to get fentanyl to the United States and to get people to buy it through fake pills, by hiding it in other drugs, any means that they can take in order to drive addiction and to make money," DEA Administrator Anne Milgram said.